janameagle/Detecting_moorland/README.md

 For the input data the two Raster image (3-band image and OSM mask) are tiled into 2500 individual tiles each.
+Therefore the input_data and OSM_mask file need to bee downloaded from the google drive and stored the according directory :
 For details see tiling.R